nrk19/nrk19.com/README.md

     - grafana_data:/var/lib/grafana
 ```

-> We created the docker volume called **grafana_data** and **prometheus_data** to have persistency of the data after we remove the container.
+> We created the docker volumes **grafana_data** and **prometheus_data** to have persistency of the data after we remove the containers.

-With the grafana container running, we will access with a navigator to the url **http://grafana:3000**.
-We will get into a login menu, the default credentials are: `user=admin password=admin`.
+With the grafana container running, we will access with a navigator to the url **http://grafana:3000** and a login page will be prompted.
+The default credentials are: `user=admin password=admin`.

 ![image-not-found](screenshots/grafana-login.png)